 BUT DO WE HOLD THEM STILL?

-The the fickle tides are churning,
+The fickle tides are churning,

 with men’s selfish, feeble will.